Bishop Chatard Board of Regents

 Bishop Chatard Academic & Institutional Leaders

-Led by Bishop Chatard’s president, Bill Sahm, the school is guided by a leadership team consisting of a principal, vice principal of academics, vice principal of student services, vice president of institutional advancement, and vice president of mission & ministry.
-This unique leadership model places priority on academics and faith formation for all Bishop Chatard students.
+Led by Bishop Chatard’s president, Bill Sahm, the school is guided by a leadership team consisting of vice president of institutional advancement, a principal, vice principal of student services and vice principal of academics.

 Bill Sahm, President